biocatiit/website/content/scihi/2009_protein_assembly.rst

         plaques and large deposits of the mutant protein in cerebral blood vessels.
-Exactly how the protein does so much damage has been the subject of intense recent research, including these fi ndings by researchers from The University of Chicago, the National Institutes of Health, and the Illinois Institute of Technology.
+Exactly how the protein does so much damage has been the subject of intense recent research, including these findings by researchers from The University of Chicago, the National Institutes of Health, and the Illinois Institute of Technology.
 With the help of the BioCAT 18-ID beamline at the APS, the team used x-ray diffraction, electron microscopy,